andy-byers/CalicoDB/doc/doc.md

     // An I/O error occurred.
 It is not an error if the key does not exist.
 }

-// Close the table.
-delete table;
+// As with any other object created using a new_*() method, tables are closed
+// with operator delete().
+We'll leave this table open so it can be used in
+// other examples.

-// Remove the table named "cats" from the database. "cats" must be closed. s = txn->drop_table("cats");
+// Remove the table named "CATS" from the database.
+"CATS" must be closed. s = txn->drop_table("CATS");
 if (s.is_ok()) {

 }